-Serious games "involve an assigned challenge and employ a compelling form of positive and/or negative reward system".
-They "use the gaming attributes described above to overcome a designated problem or deficiency, and provide appropriate feedback to the user about their efforts."
 A disadvantage is, the possibly high cost for producing a good serious game or changing important aspects about it when training goals are redefined.
 However, it can reach a large number of trainees and may also receive more positive appraisal by the users than frontal instruction or E-learning.

-6.6 Training at the RESOLUTE pilot sites
+6.5 Operator training at the RESOLUTE pilot sites

-6.6.1 City of Florence
+6.5.1 Operator training in the City of Florence